uselagoon/lagoon-cli/docs/commands/lagoon_add_slack.md

 ## lagoon add slack

-Add a new slack notification
+Add a new Slack notification

 ### Synopsis

-Add a new slack notification
+Add a new Slack notification
-This command is used to set up a new slack notification in lagoon.
-This requires information to talk to slack like the webhook URL and the name of the channel.
+This command is used to set up a new Slack notification in Lagoon.
+This requires information to talk to Slack like the webhook URL and the name of the channel.
-It does not configure a project to send notifications to slack though, you need to use project-slack for that.
+It does not configure a project to send notifications to Slack though, you need to use project-slack for that.

 ```
 lagoon add slack [flags]